ryan-hamilton04/P2-Markov/README.md

 ## Coding Part 1: Developing the `WordGram` Class

 Your first task is to develop the `WordGram` class itself.
-You're given an outline of `WordGram.java` with appropriate instance variables declared, as well as stub (not correctly implemented methods.
+You're given an outline of `WordGram.java` with appropriate instance variables declared, as well as stub (not fully/correctly implemented) methods.

 Your task will be to implement these methods in `WordGram` according to the specifications provided.
 Javadocs in the starter code detail the expected behavior of all methods.
 For `hashCode`, `equals`, and `toString`, your implementations should conform to the specifications as given in the [documentation for `Object`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Object.html).